 FAQs

-• A: The Jaime Leandro Foundation (JLF) is a private nonprofit created to help patients access personalized neoantigen peptide vaccines via the expanded access patient pay cost recovery program.
+• A: The Jaime Leandro Foundation (JLF) is a private nonprofit created to help patients access personalized neoantigen peptide vaccines.
 The expanded access program gives individuals the right to try a medical treatment when no comparable alternative options are available.
-Serving as the hub, JLF brings the critical components together, partnering with expert academic and commercial institutions to use advanced genetic sequencing, identify the best patient-specific neoantigen targets, and manufacture, assemble, vial, and ship the personalized vaccine.
-The vaccines are administered by a treating physician and JLF partners monitor and report results for the advancement of knowledge overall.
+Serving as the hub, JLF brings the critical components together, partnering with expert academic and commercial institutions to use advanced genetic sequencing, to identify the best patient-specific neoantigen targets, and to manufacture, assemble, vial, and ship the personalized vaccine to the treating physician for administration.

 • A: There are many different types of cancer vaccines, including DNA, peptide, and mRNa vaccines.
 JLF helps patients access personalized neoantigen peptide vaccines.
 Personalized neoantigen peptide vaccines are being studied in clinical trials and are considered an experimental therapy.